Early Childhood Education - Basic Technical Certificate (BTC)

 Upon successful completion of this program, students will be able to:

-• Articulate ethical standards and other early childhood professional guidelines.
+• Know and use ethical guidelines and other early childhood professional guidelines.
+(Outcome: Professionalism as an Early Childhood Educator)